Rhinoplasty in Farmington and Hartford County, CT

 Ready to schedule a consultation with one of our board-certified plastic surgeons?
 Click the link below to fill out your information and start for the next steps towards a new you!

-Cosmetic rhinoplasty corrects many aesthetic issues including:
+Rhinoplasty in Connecticut corrects many aesthetic issues, including:

 - Humps or bumps on the bridge of the nose

 - Nose size too large or too small

 - Bulbous, drooping, upturned, or hooked nasal tip

 Nose surgery can also improve function, treating common concerns such as:

 - Enlarged turbinates